castleproject/Windsor/docs/how-components-are-created.md

 ## Locating handler

 The first step performed by the container when a component is requested is to check whether the requested component was registered with the container.
-The container asks its [naming subsystem](subsystems.md) for the component, and if the component could not be found, the container will try to [Lazy-Component-Loaders|register it lazily], and if that does not succeed, a `ComponentNotFoundException` will be thrown.
+The container asks its [naming subsystem](subsystems.md) for the component, and if the component could not be found, the container will try to [register it lazily](lazy-component-loaders.md), and if that does not succeed, a `ComponentNotFoundException` will be thrown.

 Assuming the correct component can be found, the container will poll its [handler](handlers.md) and ask it to resolve the component instance.